 At the end of 2014, I wrote a goal article about what I had accomplished in 2014 and my goals for 2015.
-Below you will find the goals I set for 2015 and in red I have written some comments on how I did.
+Below you will find the goals I set for 2015 and comments on how I did.

 - For 2015 I am not going to be as ambitious on my flipping goals.
 My goal for 2015 is to flip 10 houses and wholesale 5 to 10 more.
 I have 8 flips right now so reaching ten should not be a problem, but I might sell a couple I have now as wholesale deals.
 If anyone is interested in some Northern Colorado deals, let me know!
 There are a number of reasons I don’t want to flip 15 houses in 2015.

 - It takes too much babysitting of contractors and I would need to add at least a couple more.

 - It takes a lot of capital to fund all those flips and the repairs.
 I think all the flipping made it harder to buy rentals.